vrthra/pygmalion/README.md

 The result is placed in _.pickled/hello.py.chain_ and is in readable ASCII A number of environment variables are used to control the PyChains

+* **BFS**
+   Whether to apply the wide search strategy or not.
+This has the effect of finding out closing elements in subjects such as *microjson* and *array* but can result in inputs that are shorter in length.
+Default is *false*

 * **MY_RP**
    Used to indicate how to proceed when an input is accepted.
 Some subjects such as _urlpy.py_ allows single character inputs that can be extended to produce